Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Take brivaracetam only as directed by your doctor, to help your condition as much as possible.
+Take brivaracetam only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Also, do not change your dose without checking first with your doctor.

 You may take brivaracetam with or without food.